 There are some complaints from buyers on Amazon that the 935 does not accurately track pool laps, especially when changing swimming strokes during your workout.
 Another complaint is that the wrist base Heart Rate monitor does not work so you would need to get a separately purchase the Garmin HRM-Tri Heart Rate Monitor or similar HR strap.

-For open water swimmers, this video from youtuber DC rainmakers is a good overview of the functionality and at the end offers a useful comparison of the 935 vs the Fenix 5.
+For open water swimmers, this video from YouTuber DC rainmakers is a good overview of the functionality and at the end offers a useful comparison of the 935 vs the Fenix 5 (since replaced by the new gen 6).

 Suunto Spartan Trainer Wrist HR